 Li, Darryl, "A Universal Enemy?
 Legal Regimes of Exclusion and Exemption Under the ‘Global War on Terror'" (2009).
 Student Scholarship Papers.
 Paper 92.

-Civil Rights and Discrimination Commons, Comparative and Foreign Law Commons, Constitutional Law Commons, Human Rights Law Commons, Immigration Law Commons, International Law Commons, Law and Society Commons, Military, War and Peace Commons, Politics Commons
+Civil Rights and Discrimination Commons, Comparative and Foreign Law Commons, Constitutional Law Commons, Human Rights Law Commons, Immigration Law Commons, International Law Commons, Law and Politics Commons, Law and Society Commons, Military, War, and Peace Commons